physicalrobot/awpraxis/_posts/2023-10-11-The-Top-3-Areas-of-Strength-for-Armwrestling.md

 Although we would ideally want to maintain pronation from a neutral grip towards a fully pronated grip, there are defensive situations when our wrist becomes more supinated when we can still utilize pronation strength (though it is less effective than a more pronated position).

 ![coolasspic](/images/Shot by Jackson Ruckar - 13.jpg)
 *Defensive position is depicted here where pronation is less effective since the hand is more supinated.
-Photo by Jackson Ruckar*
+Photo by [Jackson Ruckar](https://jacksonruckar.com/)*

 One final point to note is that pronation is the mortal enemy of the previous movement: Cup.
 Pronation and Cup negate each other in an armwrestling setting.

 ## Radial Deviation

-This final movement is one of the most underutilized strengths in armwrestling (even among competitive athletes), but the proper use and development of it can mean the difference between a narrow loss and complete control & domination of your opponent.
+This final movement is one of the most underutilized strengths in armwrestling (even among competitive athletes), but the proper use and development of it can mean the difference between a narrow loss and complete control of your opponent.

 I’m referring to the subtle movement called “radial deviation” which occurs when you bend your wrist “upwards” or towards the thumb and the radius bone.